chivandikwa/gatsby-casper/src/content/apple-watch-ha-actions.md

 excerpt: smart home on your wrist
 ---

-It's pretty cool and also suprisingly useful to be able to control your smart home from your wrist.
+It's pretty nifty and also surprisingly useful to be able to control your smart home from your wrist.
 What you control really depends on your use cases but I get to show you how to control it and maybe inspire your with how I use it.
 We will work based on the following use cases

 - Get Dustbin Bieber busy
 - Set lounge lights to a relax mode